SvenGroot/Ookii.CommandLine.Cpp/docs/DefiningArguments.md

     .build();
 ```

-This variable will be null if the argument was not supplied, true if the argument was present or
+This variable will be `std::nullopt` if the argument was not supplied, true if the argument was
-explicitly set to true with `-Switch:true`, and false only if the user supplied `-Switch:false`.
+present or explicitly set to true with `-Switch:true`, and false only if the user supplied
+`-Switch:false`.

 ### Multi-value arguments